JRRS87/Election_Analysis/README.md

 ## Project Overview

-A Colorado Board of Elections is reuesting the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections is requesting the following tasks to complete the election audit of a recent local congressional election.

 1.- Calculate the total number of votes cast.